Image

 The proficient Fayette, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, like:

-With your very life hanging in the balance, it is imperative that you find a legal ally to advocate for you and fight on your behalf.
-Do not put off reaching out to a Fayette area criminal defense attorney to help you overcome your criminal charges at any level in the Missouri area.
-The sooner you hire an attorney to represent you, the sooner we can dedicate our time and effort toward building your case and lifting the weight of the unknown from your shoulders.
-Call (314) 900-HELP now or reach us online to speak to a criminal defense attorney in Fayette, MO about your criminal case.
+With your very life at risk of being taken from you, it is imperative that you find someone to advocate for you and defend your rights.
+Do not procrastinate speaking to a criminal defense attorney to help you fight your charges in Fayette, MO or anywhere in Missouri.
+The quicker you get an attorney on your case, the sooner we can get to work building your case and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
+Call (314) 900-HELP now or reach us online to talk to a Fayette, MO criminal defense attorney about your criminal case.

-A conviction for even a minor infraction or misdemeanor can leave you with a fine to pay, county jail time, and/or years of supervised probation.
-For felony charges, a conviction can have a much more significant impact on your life.
-You could lose years of your life serving time in the state prison system, and once you are labeled a convicted felon you will no longer have certain rights or privileges that many people take for granted.
-As a convicted felon in Missouri, you are barred from purchasing or possessing firearms, voting in elections, running for office, or holding certain jobs.
-Also, in many cases, as a felon you are required to disclose your status as a convicted felon on applications for jobs, housing and other opportunities and resources, which often severely limits where you can work or live.
+A conviction for even a low class misdemeanor could result in a fine to pay, time to serve in jail, and/or years of supervised probation.
+When the crime is a felony, a conviction can have a much more significant impact on your life.
+You could lose years of your life serving time in the state prison system, and as a convicted felon you will no longer have certain rights or privileges that so many of us take for granted.
+As a convicted felon in Missouri, you are barred from owning firearms, voting in elections, running for office, or holding certain jobs.
+Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which is an obvious obstacle to moving forward in life.

-If you are already a felon or suspect that the likelihood of a conviction is high, all hope is not lost.
-Missouri law does allow for the restoration of certain rights and for certain cases you may be able to pursue a pardon, expungement, or the sealing of your record.
-Consult an experienced criminal defense attorney in Fayette, MO to learn about how to restore your rights after receiving a conviction.
+If you have already received a felony conviction or suspect that the likelihood of a conviction is high, do not lose hope.
+Missouri law does allow for the restoration of certain rights and in some cases you may be eligible to seek a pardon, expungement, or the sealing of your record.
+Consult an experienced criminal defense attorney in Fayette, MO to learn about your post-conviction rights and options.
 Contact us to learn how our Fayette, MO defense attorneys can help you reclaim your rights.

 Punishments for Felony Charges in Fayette, Missouri

-Under criminal law in Missouri, crimes that are considered felonies are categorized into five classes that reflect the severity of the crime.
+In Missouri, felony crimes are classified into categories that reflect the severity.
 Based on what class felony you are convicted of, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison